 Dehydration causes salty food cravings.

-Menstruation causes craving for iron rich foods
+Menstruation causes a craving for iron-rich foods

 Evolutionary drive attracts us to easy energy sources